enbochen/mean-reversion-backtest/README.md

 # Mean Reversion Trading Backtest

-This project is an implementation of [mean reversion coding task](https://gist.github.com/ekreutz/7f4cd0706e456c53a98d8fd24ba160de/)
+This project is an implementation of [mean reversion coding task](https://gist.github.com/ekreutz/7f4cd0706e456c53a98d8fd24ba160de/) using Python following [PEP 8 style](https://peps.python.org/pep-0008/)

 This mean reversion trading strategy backtest analyzes historical price data and executes trades based on deviations from the moving average.
 It also includes data visualization of the performance.